andrewpkitchin/research-and-talks/publications_and_preprints.md

 Jointly authored with Professor St\'ephane Launois, this article was published in the Letters in Mathematical Physics in 2014.
 The University of Kent provided funding to make this paper open access and is therefore free to read here: https://link.springer.com/article/10.1007/s11005-014-0691-4

-The preprint of the article is available to read here:
+The preprint of the article is available to read here: https://arxiv.org/abs/1311.3907

+<h1>Talks</h1>

+<h2> The Jacobian and Dixmier conjectures, and GWAs </h2>

+University of Kent, 24 May 2013

+School of Mathematics and Actuarial Science

+<h2> Endomophisms of Quantum Generalized Weyl Algebras </h2>

+Calssical Aspects of Ring Theory and Module Theory, 16 July 2013

+Mathematical Research and Conference Center in Bedlewo, Poland.

+<h2> Quantized Weyl Algebras and Automorphisms </h2>

+ACA (Applications of Computer Algebra 2015), July 20 2015

+Kalamata, Greece

+<h2> On the automorphisms of quantum Weyl algebras </h2>

+University of Birmingham, 27 January 2016

+Algebra Seminar

+<h2> Endomophisms of Quantum Generalized Weyl Algebras </h2>

+Algebra, Combinatorics, Dynamics, and Applications, 4 September 2013

+Belfast, Ireland

+4 September 2013